Facial Reconstructions and Tumours

 The whole external nose can be reconstructed for example with forehead flap.
 The nasal septum support can be taken from the pelvic bone (crista) and the cartilage from the ear.
 The interior wall skin of the nose is usually replaced with a skin graft.
 Functionally, the nose no longer moisturises the air breathed in, yet the aesthetical result is satisfying.

 In protruding ear, the outer ear development has been compromised and the so-called antihelix fold can even be totally absent.
 In the corrective surgery, the cartilage is folded into its normal shape.
 Operations on adults can be done in local anaesthesia.
-Children are usually operated under general anaesthesia.
+Children are usually operated on under general anaesthesia.
 After the operation, we recommend supporting the position of the ears by using a headband, for example, a normal sports band.

 Microtia is a condition where the ear is partially or completely undeveloped.
 Often the patient is also lacking inner ear, so only the bone conducting hearing is available and can be used with specially constructed and implanted hearing aids.